-This is a comment on the recent arxiv by Voitalov, van der Hoorn, van der Hofstad and Krioukov titled Scale-free networks well done, and the ongoing debate of scale-free networks.
-As usual, I take a laid-back spectator position—no papers, no research of my own, just another blog post of my own reading of this contribution and the state of scale-free networks in network science.
+This is a comment on the recent arxiv by Voitalov, van der Hoorn, van der Hofstad, and Krioukov titled Scale-free networks well done, and the ongoing debate of scale-free networks.
+As usual, I take a laid-back spectator position—no papers, no research of my own, just another blog post of my personal reading of this contribution and the state of scale-free networks in network science.

-- View scale-free networks essentially as outlined in Barabási & Albert’s Emergence of scaling in random networks and subsequent works of Barabási et al.
+- View scale-free networks mostly as outlined in Barabási & Albert’s Emergence of scaling in random networks and subsequent works of Barabási et al.

 - Think of empirical networks as snapshots of growth processes.
 If these growth processes asymptotically lead to power-law degree distributions, then they’re scale-free networks.

 - Didn’t lose faith in the buzzwords of the nineties’ complexity science: universality, fractals, self-similarity, criticality, emergence.